 Content Marketing

-The reason I roll my eyes is that authors (especially marketing authors) always feel compelled to have to invent new words for us to learn and to replace the old, boring words.
+I roll my eyes because marketers (especially marketing authors) always feel compelled to invent new words for us to learn and to replace the old, boring terms.
 I suppose it makes them feel smarter while we retreat to inadequacy.

 Here are some of those terms: